Henry Herman Harjes: Personal life

 In 1920, he acquired from the Duke de Vallombrosa the Château d'Abondant, a four story château set on 200 acres of landscaped grounds outside of Paris.
 The Château d'Abondant was designed by architect Jean Mansart de Jouy and was among a trio of châteaus located near Dreux, in the Eure-et-Loir department in northern France, including Château d'Anet and Château Saint-Georges Motel (owned by Consuelo Vanderbilt). near Paris.
 His son Henry sold the Château in 1937 to Baron Jules de Koenigswarter of Paris and his wife, the former Pannonica Rothschild.

 Harjes died on 20 August 1926 in Deauville.
-An elaborate funeral officiated by The Reverend Frederick W. Beekman at The American Cathedral of the Holy Trinity, of which Harjes had been a vestryman and treasurer for many years, was attended by J.P.
+An elaborate funeral officiated by The Reverend Frederick W. Beekman at The American Cathedral of the Holy Trinity, of which Harjes had been a vestryman since 1903 and treasurer, was attended by J.P.
 Morgan, Dwight Morrow, Benjamin Strong, S. Parker Gilbert, General John J. Pershing and John Grier Hibben.
 He was buried at Versailles.
 He left his entire estate to his wife and three children, with his wife and John Ridgeley Carter as co-executors.
+The American Cathedral vestry honored him as the longest-serving vestry member and remarked: "He made America to be honored in France."

 Ten years after his death, his wife remarried to Seton Porter (in 1936), and lived at 834 Fifth Avenue in New York City.
 She died in Newport, Rhode Island in June 1954.